 “Many people who come from out of town prefer to stay in San Francisco rather than where our main office is located, which is in the suburbs of Silicon Valley,” said RingCentral’s Warburton.
 “They want to combine their business with pleasure and they want to get the feel of San Francisco, but the hotel rates in San Francisco are so high that Airbnb is the obvious choice.”

 “When it comes to choosing how we are going to travel, what's in my mind is what's going to let us recharge?” said Tad Milbourn, fformer CEO, co-founder and travel coordinator for Payable, an eight-person company that provided contract worker payment services and was acquired by Stripe in 2017.
 “This is usually the place that we are going to be staying at the end of the day after doing something else for the business,” he said.

-As for many other business travelers, evening hours for Payable employees can mean more work and/or the opportunity to dine and experience the city, and finally, get a good night’s rest.
+As for many other road warriors, evening hours for Payable employees can mean more work and/or the opportunity to dine and experience the city, and finally, get a good night’s rest.

 “That’s why we are almost a hundred percent of the time using Airbnb, because it hits all those factors,” Milbourn said.
 “It’s likely going to be a unique, more comfortable place to sleep, it's going to have an environment that has wifi and a couch as opposed to just some sort of stodgy bed in a corner.
 And it’s going to have the opportunity of being in the right part of the city to get a feel for what it’s like to really be in that city, not sequestered away in some corporate downtown.
 That’s why over basically the entire history of the company, Airbnb’s been a core part of how we travel for business.”